 - The purpose of the display is to tell an educational story to those that view the display. - The display is a visual representation (pictures, charts, graphs) no larger than 28 inches wide by 28 inches tall on plywood or poster board. - The display should be neatly titled.
-Make sure to label the display with the exhibitor's name, address, and county on the backside.
+Make sure to label display with 4-H member's name, address and county on back side.
 Explain pictures and graphs clearly and concisely. - Consider creativity and neatness.
 Refer to Scoresheet SF259 Each display must have a one-page essay (minimum) explaining why the exhibitor chose the area of the display and what they learned from their project.
-Include any references used. - The essay should be in a clear plastic cover with the exhibitor's name outside. - If a display does not have an essay, it will automatically be deducted one ribbon placing.
+Include any references used. - The essay should be in a clear plastic cover with the 4-H member's name outside.
+If a display does not have an essay, it will automatically be lowered one ribbon placing.

-3. Special Agronomy Project - Youth experience a crop that is grown, was grown or has the potential to be grown in Nebraska by growing it, researching traits of that crop, and determining the viability of that crop in the part of the state they live.
+3. Special Agronomy Project - 4-H Member experience a crop that is grown, was grown or has the potential to be grown in Nebraska by growing it, researching traits of that crop and determine viability of that crop in the part of the state they live.

-Each year seeds will be mailed to extension offices or Ag.
-Ed. classrooms across the state, as ordered by that location.
-Offices will distribute to youth on a first, come - first serve basis.
+Each year seeds will be mailed to extension offices or ag ed classrooms across the state, as ordered by that location.
+Offices will distribute to 4-H member on a first come, first serve basis.
 A different seed will be selected every year.

-Youth will grow seeds in their garden or pots.
-Written resources and materials will be available for youth, in addition to virtual, live, or recorded videos/field trips.

-Youth will be eligible to enter an exhibit at both the county and/or state fair in the agronomy project area.
+4-H members will grow seeds in their garden or pots.
+Written resources materials will be available for youth, in addition to virtual, live or recorded videos/field trips.
+4-H members will be eligible to enter an exhibit at both the county and/or state fair in the agronomy project area.